dreamfarer/godot-flappy-bird/README.md

 ![Godot Version](https://img.shields.io/badge/Godot-4.5-blue)
 ![License](https://img.shields.io/badge/License-Unlicense-blue)

+> [!WARNING]
+> This is the exercise branch.
+Go [here](https://github.com/dreamfarer/godot-flappy-bird/tree/solution) for the solution.

 A simple **Flappy Bird** clone built using **Godot 4.5**, created for the **"Programming Languages and Paradigms"** seminar at **UZH** (2025).
 The project is used to introduce **GDScript** to other students.

 ## Prerequisites